Perkedel/CVR_Stuffings/README.md

 - null.
 Custom MonoBehaviour is forbidden by default.

+### Perkedel Logo coincidence

+Perkedel logo (capsule with plus) was made purely on philosohpy & inspiration of certain elements.
+In this case, a mashed potato molded into a capsule shape, with plus symbol, signifying more, infinite, all around.

+Unfortunately, we have encountered fatal coincidence with other brands that resembles our logo.
+Rest assured, our logo was not made for such reason, and therefore has nothing to do with any of those design creation nor endeavours.

+Despite all, for safety reasons, we decided to use newly different version of logo (for this case of VR and related) while retaining the recognizable shape of our brand logo.
+You should see `Furry Isekai` version of our logo in profile pictures and brand logo placement. the `Furry Isekai` variant has capsule without plus but instead blue gradient bright top dark bottom, and tunnel wave inspired from our [free wallpaper, `Wave`](https://github.com/Perkedel/After-Church/blob/master/RAW%20files/Inkscape/Perkedel_Desktop_Wallpaper_padded.png).
+We named this variant `Furry Isekai` in a nod to one of our upcoming game series & movie franchise, **`Sediron`**, as in entering a brand new world full of furries, Arenod (formerly Areluid).
+The `Isekai` this time has nothing to do with *literal death*.

+Coincident icon:
+- VRChat Plus
+- ProCreate Copy button

 ### Legit Purchase Disclosure

 > In response of backlash towards Van Elektronische on grounds of involvement of X0p1r4t3 Eenvreensmnt which concerning parties claim notorious for sparsdating assets